 While I have always been interested in disaster preparedness until I started this website, I primarily focused on my own family.
 But once I began researching my articles, I discovered so many interesting statistics that reinforce the importance of being prepared.

 So, I decided to make this disaster preparedness infographic to share these statistics in an easy-to-understand way.
 I tried to choose a wide variety of statistics across many different categories.
-I hope to expand people’s ideas about what disaster preparedness looks like.
+I hope to expand people’s ideas about disaster preparedness.

-If you find it useful and want to share it, you can use the social share buttons on the page.
-If you have a website and you’d like to link to it, you can use the embed link at the bottom of the page.
-Lastly, for anyone who wants to explore these statistics more on their own, I’ve outlined my sources and analysis at the bottom of the page as well.
+If you find it helpful and want to share it, you can use the social share buttons on the page.
+If you have a website and want to link to it, you can use the embed link at the bottom of the page.

 The bar graph illustrates the percentage of Americans living in states with a declared national emergency since 1950.
 The goal is to use this historical data to highlight the potential risk of future disasters.
 I used the Disaster Declarations for States and Counties interactive tool available online at FEMA’s website to get the data.
 I cataloged a total of 4203 declared national emergencies, which I organized by state.
 I then correlated those with each state’s total population by using information available from the U.S. Census Bureau website.